 Row 2: 3 ch, 1 sc into back loop of first st. * 3 ch, 1 sl st into front loop of next st, 3 ch, 1 dc into back loop of next st, rep from * to end.

 The bottom edge of the mitten gets a dc edging.

 Working from right to left along the row, work a row of dc stitches into the crochet fabric, spacing the stitches evenly along the edge.

-With tapestry needle sew mittens stitch to stitch while leaving a hole for the thumb.
-Try it on to determine how big a space feels comfy for your thumb.
+With a tapestry needle sew mittens stitch to stitch while leaving a hole for the thumb.
 My thumb hole starts 4cm (2”) from the top edge, measuring 5 cm (2”).